 Microsoft in a statement said “While we are not yet ready to detail everything related to DirectX12, we can share that we are working closely with all of our hardware partners to help ensure that most modern PC gaming hardware will work well with DirectX12, including; NVIDIA’s Maxwell, Kepler and Fermi-based GPUs, Intel’s 4th generation (and newer) Core processors and AMD’s Graphics Core Next (GCN) based GPUs.
 We’ll have more to share about DirectX12 at GDC in March.“

-All this is positive news for the gamers as they don not have to straight away upgrade cards to play DirectX 12 based games.
-However the catch is some of the features may not work on the older generation graphics cards.
+All this is positive news for the gamers as they donot have to straightaway upgrade cards to play DirectX 12 based games.
+However, the catch is some of the features may not work on the older generation graphics cards.

-As per a statement released by Nvidia “DX12’s focus is on enabling dramatic increase in visual richness of gaming experience through a significant decrease in API-related CPU overhead”.
-Which means the FPS will get improved and the quality of effects in games may also see an enhancement.
+As per a statement released by Nvidia, “DX12’s focus is on enabling a dramatic increase in the visual richness of gaming experience through a significant decrease in API-related CPU overhead”.
+It means the FPS will get improved and the quality of effects in games may also see an enhancement.

 Microsoft is also making the gaming experience better by integrating XBOX Live into Windows 10.
-DX12 will enable true cross-platform gaming for the first time ever, letting you jump into the action with console-equipped friends.
-This is will be a cool integration of PC and XBOX which will enable higher number of online players for compatible games to have cross platform matches.
+DX12 will enable true cross-platform gaming for the first time, letting you jump into the action with console-equipped friends.

 As far as the current generation graphics card AMD 250X, 260X, 270X, 280X, 290, 290X along with Nvidia GTX 960, GTX 970 and GTX 980 they will be able to utilize all the performance upgrades that direct 12 will bring.